chrislovecnm/chrislovecnm.com/_posts/2017-10-14-setup-google-cloud-to-serve-this-blog.md

-With the `gcloud` CLI you can follow these [instructions](https://cloud.google.com/compute/docs/load-balancing/http/ssl-certificates#createresource), but I used clicked on the buttons in the cloud console.
+With the `gcloud` CLI you can follow these [instructions](https://cloud.google.com/compute/docs/load-balancing/http/ssl-certificates#createresource), but I used clicked-on the buttons in the cloud console.
 The general instructions for setting up the load balancer with HTTPS are [here](https://cloud.google.com/compute/docs/load-balancing/tcp-ssl/#configure_load_balancer), but the UX wizards at Google have made it simple.

 ## DNS

-DNS is dead simple with Google Cloud, but not as many bells and whistles as such services as AWS Cloud Route53 or CloudFlare.
+DNS is dead-simple with Google Cloud, but not as many bells and whistles as such services as AWS Cloud Route53 or CloudFlare.
 But simple is good.
 I switched my domain's NS servers with my registrar and set the static IP address assigned to my load balancer as a DNS "A" record.